 To get employees (or our children) to do what we want them to do, you must first understand what their motivations are.
 What makes them happy?
 Think about what you can give them that would make them happy to do something for you.
 For a child, give them a dollar for each chore completed.
 For someone who doesn’t get promoted, tell them they are too important in their current position to be moved.
 Put someone in charge of a certain task if they struggle with it.

-Don’t promise something you can’t deliver
+Be sincere and don’t promise something you can’t deliver.